yie1d/pydoll/docs/en/deep-dive/network/index.md

 4. **HTTP/2 request** fetches the page (exposing browser version through SETTINGS frames)
 5. **WebRTC discovery** may probe your real IP (bypassing your VPN entirely)

-**Every single step is an opportunity for detection—or evasion.**
+**Every single step is an opportunity for detection or evasion.**

 !!! danger "The Network Layer Cannot Lie"
     Unlike browser-level characteristics (which JavaScript can modify), network-level fingerprints are **burned into the OS kernel and TCP/IP stack**.
-A mismatch here—like a Chrome browser sending Linux TCP options while claiming to be Windows—is instantly fatal to stealth automation.
+A mismatch here like a Chrome browser sending Linux TCP options while claiming to be Windows is instantly fatal to stealth automation.

 ## The Architecture of Internet Privacy